-Research from the Mental Health Foundation found 74% of UK adults have felt so stressed at some point over the last twelve months that they felt overwhelmed or unable to cope.
+Research from the Mental Health Foundation found that 74% of UK adults have felt so stressed at some point over the last twelve months that they felt overwhelmed or unable to cope.
 That’s 3 in every 4 people.
-Stress is one of the biggest health challenges in recent time, but it still isn’t being taken as seriously as physical health concerns.
+Stress is one of the biggest health challenges in recent times, but it still isn’t being taken as seriously as physical health concerns.
 It is a significant factor in mental health problems such as anxiety and depression and has also been linked to physical health problems such as heart disease, immune system issues, insomnia and digestive problems.
 The good news is that every year, one whole month is dedicated to stress.
 This year, the key themes of Stress Awareness Month are feelings of disconnection, uncertainty, and a worrying loss of control.

 Stress and Covid-19

 The Stress Management Society and Huawei AppGallery collaborated to gain a greater understanding of the true impact of COVID-19 on the British Public.
 They surveyed 2,000 nationally representative British adults in January 2021.
 The results showed that for many, Covid has increased feelings of stress.

 During Stress Awareness Month there are lots of free resources to help you understand, deal with and overcome stress.
 We list our favourite five below:

 1 What Is Stress – An OxfordCBT article to help you understand what stress is, the most common symptoms (physical, emotional and behavioural) and ideas to help deal with stress.

 2 Stress Relief Adult Colouring Book – Free colouring book offered by the Stress Management Society.
 Mindfulness activities such as colouring can be particularly great to help you deal with stress and feel less overwhelmed.